carlosHT/covid_delta/readme.md

 The pipeline calculates the weekly rate of change in confirmed cases and deaths per state in the United States.

-Note: This is a personal project which assumes the source data is accurate without any further investigation.
+<sub>Note: This is a personal project which assumes the source data is accurate without any further investigation.
 Also, bugs might be present.
-This project is not to be used for extracting serious conclusions about anything Covid19 related.
+This project is not to be used for extracting serious conclusions about anything Covid19 related.</sub>

 <h3>Local Execution</h3>